yetisoftworks/MeshyDB.SDK/docs/intro/getting_started_nodejs.rst

 ======
 The first thing we need is some MeshyDB credentials.
 If you have not you can get started with a free account at `MeshyDB.com <https://meshydb.com/>`_.

-Once we have done that we can go to Account and get our Client Key and Public Key.
+Once we have done that we can go to Account and get our Account Name.
+Next, we can go to Clients and get the Public Key.

 Now that we have the required information let's jump in and see how easy it is to start with MeshyDB.